C1904H/recipe-app-2/README.md

 ```

 4. **Setup Database**
-Adjust the DATABASES configuration in `settings.py` for PostgreSWL and SQLite as per your development and production environments.
+Adjust the DATABASES configuration in `settings` for PostgreSWL and SQLite as per your development and production environments.

 5. **Run Migrations**